Pranav-here/Research-Paper-on-Engineering-Increasing-Awareness/README.md

 ## Conclusion
 The study concludes by summarizing key findings, discussing potential benefits and ethical concerns, and outlining future directions for research in AI awareness.

-## Contributing
-We welcome contributions to this research.
-Please read our contributing guidelines before submitting pull requests.

 ## License
 This project is licensed under the MIT License - see the LICENSE.md file for details.